modelingevolution/trainings/README.md

 ## 04 Read Models Recreate (chapter-1)

 In this example, you will learn how to recreate a read-model, without affecting the previous.
+Also you will learn how to deal with uniqueness.

 * [DotNet](./src/dotnet/04-read-models/README.md)